liusy58/LearningCS/docs/DistributedStys/Introduction/TypeOfDisSys/README.md

 ### Grid computing

 ???+info "Architecture"
     A traditional architecture is shown below.
 This architecture consists of 4 layers.
-The fabric layer provides interfaces to local resources at a speci
+The fabric layer provides interfaces to local resources at a specific
     ![](img/01-08.png)